fwupd/fwupd/plugins/modem-manager/README.md

 Since: 1.9.8

+### Flags=detach-at-fastboot-has-no-response

+If no AT response is expected when entering fastboot mode.

+### Flags=uninhibit-modemmanager-after-fastboot-reboot

+After entering the fastboot state, the modem cannot execute the attach method in the MM plugin plugin plugin.
+The shadow device needs to be used to uninhibit the modem when `fu_mm_plugin_udev_uevent_cb` detects it.

 ## Vendor ID Security

 The vendor ID is set from the USB or PCI vendor, for example `USB:0x413C` `PCI:0x105B`